 - Prioritized list of opportunities to improve home’s performance

 - Tips to improve indoor air quality

 - Detailed breakdown of available incentives and rebates

 Learn and Watch a Real Audit by our Own BPI Auditor Cory Tobin

-Washington Energy Services is a certified partner of GreenHomes America.
-That means you have a world class team of building scientists, BPI Certified audit technicians and seasoned operational managers working for you!
-In fact, Dave Abery, our BPI in-house trainer was part of a team that retrofitted the Statue of Liberty saving taxpayers over 100K per year in energy costs!
-The GreenHomes America Comprehensive Home Assessment is designed to pinpoint sources of high energy consumption along with health and comfort concerns such as air leaks, insufficient insulation, moisture problems, defective ducts, gas leaks, ventilation and inefficient lighting and appliances.
+Washington Energy Services is a BPI certified audit provider.
+That means you have a team of building scientists and seasoned operational managers working for you!
+Our team was trained by the world-class pros from GreenHomes America.
+In fact, Dave Abery, our trainer was part of a team that retrofitted the Statue of Liberty saving taxpayers over 100K per year in energy costs!
+The Comprehensive Home Assessment we provide is designed to pinpoint sources of high energy consumption along with health and comfort concerns such as air leaks, insufficient insulation, moisture problems, defective ducts, gas leaks, ventilation and inefficient lighting and appliances.

 The assessment typical takes 3 hours to complete.
 After the testing is done, your auditor will create the report and work with one of our home energy specialist to design improvement recommendations that will make your home more comfortable, healthy and efficient.
 Finally the Home Energy Specialist will come back to your home to explain the results of the audit and any recommendations so you have a full understanding of where your home is at.
 In the last year we saved 70 Puget Sound customers over 21% in energy usage and you could save too.